Policies and Important Information

 Helpful Phone Numbers

 Many doctors, ambulance companies, and labs are separate companies with their own billing and account procedures.
-Below is a list of groups who regularly provide care for patients at Tri-State Memorial Hospital.
+Below is a list of groups who regularly provide care for patients at TriState Health.
 If you receive a bill from any of these companies please contact them with any questions pertaining to your

 - Pathologists’ Regional Laboratory – 800.443.5180